samo42/JBPMKlient/README.md

 <b>Prerequisities:</b>
 JDK 1.6+
 Android SDK 16
-Maven 3.0.5 (or sooner, then you have to rewrite it in pom.xml)
+Maven 3.0.5 (or older, then you might have to rewrite it in pom.xml)

 <b>Set variables:</b>
 ANDROID_HOME variable set to your installed Android SDK.
 Add $ANDROID_HOME/tools and $ANDROID_HOME/platform-tools to $PATH